Stephen, King of England: Defending the kingdom (1138–1139)

 Stephen's personal qualities as a military leader focused on his skill in personal combat, his capabilities in siege warfare and a remarkable ability to move military forces quickly over relatively long distances.
 In response to the revolts and invasions, he rapidly undertook several military campaigns, focusing primarily on England rather than Normandy.
 His wife Matilda was sent to Kent with ships and resources from Boulogne, with the task of retaking the key port of Dover, under Robert's control.
 A small number of Stephen's household knights were sent north to help the fight against the Scots, where David's forces were defeated later that year at the battle of the Standard in August by the forces of Thurstan, the Archbishop of York.
 Despite this victory, however, David still occupied most of the north.
 Stephen himself went west in an attempt to regain control of Gloucestershire, first striking north into the Welsh Marches, taking Hereford and Shrewsbury, before heading south to Bath.
 The town of Bristol itself proved too strong for him, and Stephen contented himself with raiding and pillaging the surrounding area.
 The rebels appear to have expected Robert to intervene with support that year, but he remained in Normandy throughout, trying to persuade the Empress Matilda to invade England herself.
-Dover finally surrendered to the queen's forces later in the year.
+Dover finally surrendered to the Queen's forces later in the year.

 Stephen's military campaign in England had progressed well, and historian David Crouch describes it as "a military achievement of the first rank".
 The King took the opportunity of his military advantage to forge a peace agreement with Scotland.
 Stephen's wife Matilda was sent to negotiate another agreement between Stephen and David, called the treaty of Durham; Northumbria and Cumbria would effectively be granted to David and his son Henry, in exchange for their fealty and future peace along the border.
-Unfortunately, the powerful Ranulf I, Earl of Chester, considered himself to hold the traditional rights to Carlisle and Cumberland and was extremely displeased to see them being given to the Scots.
+The powerful Ranulf II, Earl of Chester, considered himself to hold the traditional rights to Carlisle and Cumberland and was extremely displeased to see them being given to the Scots.
 Nonetheless, Stephen could now focus his attention on the anticipated invasion of England by Robert and Matilda's forces.